How to Find Housing in Aarhus

 With AU Housing, you can secure a 1-year contract for a furnished apartment or dorm room located all around the city.
 While you can't apply for a specific place, you can apply for a specific type of accommodation.
 Check out their website for an overview of the various apartment types, complete with a video featuring pictures, you can find it here.
 Please, be aware that AU Housing does not have a housing guarantee!

 Find more information on how to find a place to live for non-EU students here!

 Important!
 The deadline to apply for housing through AU Housing is on the 1st of May

 If you're going to stay in Aarhus for more than a year, Studenthousing Aarhus might be the best option for you.
 (See above to read about the application procedure.)

 Private market - what to expect

-When you’re applying for a place make sure that you write a bit about yourself and what they can expect from you as a person.
+When you’re applying for a place make sure to write a bit about yourself and what they can expect from you as a roommate.
 Especially if you’re applying for a room in a shared apartment with other people.
 Danes are quite careful when they’re picking the person to live with but that doesn’t make your chances as an English-speaker any smaller.
 Don’t be afraid to answer even to the posts written in Danish as most Danes speak perfect English anyway.
 Express your interest in the place and (hopefully) also your interest in learning Danish and you might get lucky!